jackhumbert/fardriver-controllers/MANUAL.md

 ### 2.1.1 Position sensor

-The controller is divided into 4 types of hardware depending on the position sensor:
+The controller is divided into 4 types of hardware according to different position sensors:

 1. Hall Edition
 2. Incremental encoder version